samkumak/git-demo/README.txt

 #Demo GIT Repository

-This is the first sample of Git Pracgtice
+This is the first sample of Git Practice